SLNC-DIMP/Cinch/README.md

 <li>purgesystem check (optional, Notifies users after 20 days that they have files marked for deletion in 10 days.)</li>
 <li>purgesystem delete (optional, deletes user files older than 30 days old.
 Note this deletes upload lists, and all csv file information from the database, but downloaded files, metdata, errors, and event, information is retained.)</li>
 </ol>

+Useful Notes:

+* Uploaded url lists are saved into protected/uploads/"user's username".
+With the user's directory being created on first upload and being deleted thereafter if it's empty.
+* Downloaded user files are saved  into protected/curl_downloads/"user's username".
+With the user's directory being created on first upload and being deleted thereafter if it's empty.

 If you want to run the unit tests you'll need to have Pear, PHPUnit and vfsStream installed.